blt3dp/d-pad/README.md

 # D-Pad: A Handheld Framework Gaming PC
 Start with a 3D printed case, add some laptop parts from Framework Computer Inc [https://frame.work/](https://frame.work/) as well as some other electronics and hardware and what do you have?
-A fully customizabe, fully upgradeable, and fully repairable handheld gaming PC that you can make your own!
+A fully customizable, fully upgradeable, and fully repairable handheld gaming PC that you can make your own!

 ## Features
 Able to use any Framework 13 Motherboard and Battery